-Approximately 17% of our total revenue for the three months ended March 31, 2022 was generated from operations outside the U.S. We do not have significant operations in countries in which the economy is considered to be highly inflationary.
+Approximately 16% of our total revenue for the six months ended June 30, 2022 was generated from operations outside the U.S. We do not have significant operations in countries in which the economy is considered to be highly inflationary.
 Our consolidated financial statements are denominated in U.S. dollars and, accordingly, changes in the exchange rate between foreign currencies and the U.S. dollar will affect the translation of our subsidiaries' financial results into U.S. dollars for purposes of reporting our consolidated financial results.
-The accumulated currency translation adjustment, recorded within accumulated other comprehensive loss as a component of stockholders' equity, was a loss of \$0.9 million as of March 31, 2022 and a gain of \$1.3 million as of December 31, 2021.
+The accumulated currency translation adjustment, recorded within accumulated other comprehensive income (loss) as a component of stockholders' equity, was a loss of \$11.3 million as of June 30, 2022 and income of \$1.3 million as of December 31, 2021.

 The vast majority of our contracts are entered into by our U.S. or U.K. entities.
 The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars or Canadian dollars, and contracts entered into by our U.K., Australian and Irish subsidiaries are generally denominated in British Pounds, Australian dollars and Euros, respectively.
 Historically, as the U.S. dollar weakened, foreign currency translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
 Conversely, as the U.S. dollar strengthened, foreign currency translation resulted in a decrease in our revenue and expenses denominated in non-U.S. currencies.
-During the three months ended March 31, 2022, foreign translation resulted in decreases in our revenues and expenses denominated in non-U.S. currencies.
+During the six months ended June 30, 2022, foreign translation resulted in decreases in our revenues and expenses denominated in non-U.S. currencies.
 Though we have exposure to fluctuations in currency exchange rates, primarily those between the U.S. dollar and both the British Pound and Canadian dollar, the impact has generally not been material to our consolidated results of operations or financial position.
-For the three months ended March 31, 2022, the fluctuation in foreign currency exchange rates reduced our total revenue and our income from operations by \$0.9 million and \$0.2 million, respectively.
+However, we currently expect that fluctuations in foreign currency exchange rates will have a significant negative impact on our total revenue for the full year 2022.
+For the six months ended June 30, 2022, the fluctuation in foreign currency exchange rates reduced our total revenue and our income from operations by \$3.8 million and \$0.9 million, respectively.
 We will continue monitoring such exposure and take action as appropriate.
-To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currencies were translated into U.S. dollars using the comparable prior year period's weighted average foreign currency exchange rates.
+To determine the impacts on revenue (or income from operations) from entities reporting in foreign currencies were translated into U.S. dollars using the comparable prior year period's weighted average foreign currency exchange rates.
 These impacts are non-GAAP financial information and are not in accordance with, or an alternative to, information prepared in accordance with GAAP.